 Chimney flashing upkeep is essential, as it affects your chimney’s performance.
-If one part of your chimney is damaged, broken or missing, your home’s safety is at risk.
+If one part of your chimney breaks or is missing, your home’s safety is at risk.
 Something you don’t want to mess around with.

 People often note how important chimney tuckpointing and sweeping is, but chimney flashing can be overlooked.
 Despite that, chimney flashing is a vital part of chimney upkeep and should be a high priority on all homeowners’ lists.